ElektraInitiative/libelektra/doc/tutorials/plugins.md

 The `elektraPluginOpen` and `elektraPluginClose` functions are not commonly used for storage plug-ins, but they can be useful and are worth reviewing. `elektraPluginOpen` function runs before `elektraPluginGet` and is useful to do initialization if necessary for the plug-in.
 On the other hand `elektraPluginClose` is run after other functions of the plug-in and can be useful for freeing up resources.

+### elektraPluginCheckConf ###

+The `elektraPluginCheckConf` function may be used for validation of the plugin configuration during mount time.
+The signature of the function is:

+	int elektraLineCheckConfig (Key * errorKey, KeySet * conf)

+The configuration of the plugin is provided as `conf`.
+The function may report errors using the `errorKey` and the return value.

 ### ELEKTRA_PLUGIN_EXPORT ###